• Stay in touch. Sign up for the 9seeds newsletter.

 FROM_UNIXTIME(n.changed) `post_modified`,

-n.TYPE `post_type`,
+n.type `post_type`,

-IF(n.STATUS = 1, 'publish', 'private') `post_status`
+IF(n.status = 1, 'publish', 'private') `post_status`

 FROM drupal.node n